Skip to content

 Frequently asked questions

-What is the average cost of a roof replacement in Des Moines?
+What is the typical cost to replace a 2,000 square foot roof in Des Moines?

-How long does it take to get a roof replacement after a hail storm in Des Moines?
+How long does roof replacement take in Des Moines?

-Do I need a permit for roof replacement in Des Moines?
+Do I need a building permit for roof replacement in Des Moines?

 Yes.
 Des Moines requires a building permit for all roof replacements, typically costing $150–$400.
-The contractor usually handles permit application and scheduling.
-A final inspection by the city building department is mandatory before the project is considered complete.
+Your contractor handles permit pulling and scheduling.
+A mandatory inspection is required after completion to verify code compliance.
+This process adds 1–2 weeks to the timeline but is essential for claim validity and home resale documentation.

 Wind/hail deductible notice